Ollie-K/Domain-Knowledge-Graph-Visualisation/Visualisation/README.md

 # visualisation

 Files used in the final visualisation.
-To execute, run edit.py in your terminal & use your browser to open the url shown
+To execute, run edit.py in your terminal & use your browser to open the url shown (likely http://127.0.0.1:8050/ )

 ## Guide to files:
 * 13-8-inference.ttl - the final knowledge graph